Reductions in Force: The Guide to U.S. Compliance

 Reductions in force are challenging—emotionally and procedurally.
 When a company has evaluated its options and determined that a reduction in force is necessary, it’s important to proceed with compliance in mind.
 Strategically planned and executed workforce reductions not only help meet legal obligations but also support a smoother, more positive exit experience for those affected.

-This 16-page comprehensive guide provides the information necessary to execute compliant group terminations, layoffs, and workforce reductions.
-By prioritizing compliance, organizations lay the groundwork for a smoother, more people-focused transition.
+This 16-page comprehensive guide provides the information necessary to execute compliant group terminations, layoffs, and workforce reductions in the U.S. By prioritizing compliance, organizations lay the groundwork for a smoother, more people-focused transition.

-• How to Prepare for a Reduction in Force
+• How to prepare for a RIF in the U.S.

 • Federal and State WARN Act